Kitware/vtk-examples/src/Cxx/GeometricObjects/OpenVRCone.md

 ### Description

-This example demonstrates rendering of a Coner in OpenVR.
+This example demonstrates rendering of a Cone in OpenVR.